deeksha-git/Diabetes-prediction/README.md

 6. Obesity_Type_II
 7. Obesity_Type_III

 This project was executed in RStudio 4.3.2 employing several libraries for preprocessing, visualization, splitting and prediction of data points.
+The original data source can be found in [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition) and the detailed publication in [Pubmed](https://pubmed.ncbi.nlm.nih.gov/31467953/).